-A bit like dissociation, narcissism can be regarded as one of the “bad boys” of human growth and development; see more on this in Defence Mechanisms.
-This perspective does a disservice to narcissism, and the part it plays in our lives.
+A bit like dissociation, narcissism can be regarded as one of the “bad boys” of human growth and development; see more on this in the Defence Mechanisms.
+This judgement may do a disservice to narcissism, and the part it plays in our lives.

 So where does the term come from?

 Narcissus, pictured above, was a hunter in Greek mythology, son of the river god Cephissus and the nymph Liriope.
 He was a very beautiful young man, and many fell in love with him.

 However, he only showed them disdain and contempt.
 He preferred to look at his own reflection in the water concluding only that he was not ‘beautiful enough’.

 One day, while he was hunting in the woods, the nymph Echo spotted him and immediately fell for him.
 Narcissus sensed that someone was following him and Echo eventually revealed herself.
 She tried to hug him.
 However, he pushed her off and told her not to disturb him.
 Echo, in despair, roamed around the woods for the rest of her life wilting away until all that remained of her was an echo.